The BEST VEGAN FLUFFY PANCAKES are just 7 ingredients and 1 bowl. They are oil-free, soft, fluffy and made with no eggs and are dairy-free!

 Another secret I use, is potato starch.
 It absolutely makes them so fluffy and cooked through and not gummy like so many vegan pancakes.

 I’ve been making these for about a long time nearly every weekend.
 They are SO easy to make, vanilla-infused and are absolutely delicious, incredibly soft and fluffy!
 No weird ingredients, NO OIL and no eggs are needed.
 They are also just 7 ingredients and made in 1 bowl!

 Oh!
-And I served these Oil-free Vegan Fluffy Pancakes over the holidays while my mother-n-law was here and she absolutely loved these vegan fluffy pancakes!
+And I served these Oil-free Vegan Fluffy Pancakes over the holidays while my mother-n-law was here and she absolutely loved these!
 So, there you go, she is not vegan either!
 Enjoy!

 Other Fluffy Vegan Pancakes to try:

 - 1 1/2 cups (200g) whole wheat pastry flour

 - 3 tablespoons (30g) potato starch, patted down well

 - 1/2 teaspoon salt